JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-swing-interoperability.md

 This prevents transitional rendering issues when a `ComposePanel` is shown, hidden, or resized.
 It also enables proper layering when combining Swing components and compose panels: a Swing component can be shown above or beneath a `ComposePanel`.
-This can, however, result in performance penalty proportional to the panel size when compared to default Skia rendering.
+However, this can result in a performance penalty that increases with the panel size when compared to the default Skia rendering.

 This mode only affects `ComposePanel` components.
 Right now, there are no corresponding settings for `ComposeWindow` or `ComposeDialog`.